pnfs-storage/mvpnet/scripts/README.md

 # Supplemental `mvpnet` scripts

-This directory contains scripts that are useful with `mvpnet`.
+This directory contains scripts that are useful with `mvpnet`:

 * `mvpnet.sh` and `mvpnet.pl`: the mvp network interface is special and is not configured normally by the qemu dhcp server.
 These scripts configure that